jbum/p5js_slider_sketches/README.md

 2. Modify the `sketch.js` file to create your custom visualization
 3. The new project will automatically use the common control panel system and detect the appropriate cookie name

-## Technical Details

-### Cookie System

-The projects use two types of cookies:
-- **Global MIDI mappings cookie** - Shared across all projects
-  - Named `midi_mappings`
-  - Stores MIDI controller assignments for all projects
-  - Same mappings apply to all projects

-- **Project-specific value cookies** - Each project has its own cookie
-  - Automatically named based on the project directory (e.g., `rose_synth_settings_v1`)
-  - Stores slider values and button states specific to that project

 ### MIDI Control

 To map MIDI controls:

 1. Shift+click on a slider or button to enter "learning mode"
 2. Send a MIDI message from your controller
 3. The control will be mapped to that MIDI message